shreyazz/genie-cli/README.md

 ## How to use Genie ⚡️

-- Backend Builder Feature
+- Backend Builder Flag
-  - Run `npx @shreyazz/genie` and select Backend Builder.
-Run this in an empty folder where you want your backend.
-- React Cleaner Feature
-  - Run `npx @shreyazz/genie` and select React Cleaner.
-Run this in your `create-react-app` home directory.
+  - Run `npx @shreyazz/genie --port <porxt> --backend` to setup a basic backend directly.
+- Select Options
+  - Run `npx @shreyazz/genie --opts` to view different options and select from them.
+These options include `React Cleaner` and `Backend Builder`.

 ## What packages does it download 📦 (Backend Builder)

 - Express
 - CORS
 - DotEnv
-- jsonwebtoken
+- JsonWebToken
 - Nodemon (Dev Dependency)

 ## The boiler plate code which would be initialised by Genie 📤

-- Requires the packages
+- Imports the packages
-- Uses the required middleware like `express.json()` and `cors()`
+- Uses the required middleware like `express.json()` and `cors()`.
+- Setup an `.env`.
 - Starts the server on the default 8080 port.

 ## Future Updates ⚙️

-- A feature to give the server port number as a CLI argument
-  - `npx @shreyazz/genie@latest —-port=5000`
-- A feature to make dynamic files according
-- Component Builder (like in Angular12/Angular13)
+- Component Builder
-  - `npx @shreyazz/genie cc navbar` This would build a navbar folder including `NavBar.jsx` and `NavBar.css`
+  - `npx @shreyazz/genie --page AboutPage` This would build an AboutPage folder including `AboutPage.jsx` and `AboutPage.css` inside `src` folder.
-  - This feature will also roll out with a `—-styled` flag which would install styled-components and make `NavBarElements.js` instead of `NavBar.js` .